Path-Kernel Method for Differentiating Unstable Diffusions: Deriving and proving the formula

-To do this, we specify an expression of $x^\gamma_t$ from $x_t$ over the entire time span, $x^\gamma_t = x_t + \gamma v_t$, where $v_t$ depends on $v_0$ and previous $x$.
-In fact, since one path has zero probability, we compare a bundle of paths under $\gamma=0$ to the corresponding bundle under a nonzero $\gamma$.
-In \Cref{f:intuition}, the two corresponding bundles are indicated by blue and red, respectively.
+where \(v_t\) depends on \(v_0\) and the previous values of \(x\).
+Since a single path has zero probability, we instead compare bundles of paths: a bundle under \(\gamma=0\) and the corresponding bundle under nonzero \(\gamma\).
+In \Cref{f:intuition}, these two bundles are illustrated in blue and red, respectively.

-There are three factors in comparing the red bundle with the blue bundle in \Cref{f:intuition}.
-The first is $x^\gamma_N\neq x_N$, which induces a difference in $\Phi$.
-This is given by the path-perturbation, which is the term $d\Phi(x_N) v_N$ in the next subsection.
+There are three factors in the comparison between the red bundle and the blue bundle in \Cref{f:intuition}.
+The first factor is that \(x_N^\gamma \neq x_N\), which induces a difference in \(\Phi\).
+This is the path-perturbation contribution, represented in the next subsection by the term \(\nabla\Phi(x_N)\cdot v_N\).

-Then we need to consider that the probability of getting the blue bundle is different from the red bundle.
-This is given by differentiation on the probability kernel.
-It is further composed of the second and third factors.
-The second factor is that the probability density on each path is different.
-This is the term $\delta p(x^\gamma_n,x^\gamma_{n+1})$ in the next subsection.
+Next, we must take into account that the probability of obtaining the blue bundle is different from that of obtaining the red bundle.
+This is captured by differentiating the probability kernel, and it further splits into two factors.
+The second factor is that the probability density assigned to each path is different.
+This corresponds to the term \(\delta p(x_n^\gamma,x_{n+1}^\gamma)\) in the next subsection.

-The third factor is that the corresponding bundles do not occupy the same (Lebesgue) volume.
-When we specify the expression of $x^\gamma_t$ from $x_t$, we specify the correspondence between a region of $x^\gamma_t$ and $x_t$.
-These two regions may have different volumes, which contributes to the overall probability they carry.
-This is the term $\delta J^\gamma_{n+1}$ in the next subsection.
+The third factor is that the corresponding bundles do not occupy the same Lebesgue volume.
+Once we specify the correspondence between the sequences \(\{x_n^\gamma\}_{n\ge 0}\) and \(\{x_n\}_{n\ge 0}\), we also specify a correspondence between a region in path space for \(\{x_n^\gamma\}_{n\ge 0}\) and a region in path space for \(\{x_n\}_{n\ge 0}\).
+These two regions may have different volumes, and this also contributes to the total probability they carry.
+This is the term \(\delta J_{n+1}^\gamma\) in the next subsection.

-How do we decide the correspondence between $x^\gamma_t$ and $x_t$?
-The first guess would be to quench a background Brownian motion and let $x^\gamma_t$ and $x_t$ be obtained using the same Brownian motion (but different dynamics).
-This is the pure path-perturbation method.
-However, it does not work well for unstable systems, where the path-perturbation grows exponentially fast.
+How should we choose the correspondence between \(x_n^\gamma\) and \(x_n\)?
+A first natural guess is to fix a background Brownian motion and let \(x_n^\gamma\) and \(x_n\) be generated by the same Brownian increments, but under different dynamics.
+That is, for the same \(\Delta b_n\), let